 A premier event of Global Entrepreneurship Week (GEW), the DECA Idea Challenge is a hands-on learning experience that dares students around the globe to generate an innovative use for a commonplace item in mere days.
 Students must pitch their invention in a three-minute video presentation.
-The item to be used in the challenge will remain a mystery until revealed by DECA Inc. on November 09, 2018, at 4:00 PM EST.
+The item to be used in the challenge will remain a mystery until revealed by DECA Inc. in November 2020.2019 WINNERS

 FIDM ENTREPRENEUR OF TOMORROW CHALLENGE